 Individuals are welcome to wear uniform/workwear that is reflective of their gender identity in accordance with uniform requirements.

 If there are any circumstances that make it difficult for you to wear items of uniform (for example, if you have a disability, are pregnant or are experiencing certain menopausal symptoms), or have clothing requirements for religious or belief purposes please let your line manager know in the first instance and we can then discuss how we can best provide you with suitable items of clothing and/ or PPE that meet your particular needs.
 Please see maternity uniform policy where applicable.
+Substitution of issued uniform for visually similar personal clothing for aesthetic purposes would not normally be allowed, any requests would need to be submitted via line managers and be signed off by a member of SLT,

 On no account will PPE be worn off duty or for any reason which is not related to the specific function of CFRS.